 It takes a special patroller to step up to the challenge of the senior OEC program.
 They subject themselves to a whole lot of scrutiny as they train with fellow patrollers working their way through difficult scenarios designed to improve their decision making, problem solving and leadership skills.
 Being involved in this program is a learning opportunity for all of us.
 We learn from each other and grow as a team.
 For most of us, this isn’t a one and done, learning experience.
 It’s a process that is refined over the years.

 Each year we kick off the senior program with an informational meeting in early November and begin scheduling events after the holidays through mid-March.
 This year’s season will start earlier than past seasons and commence with a final exam on February 10th.
-Great care has been taken to plan events around holidays and hopefully avoid the end of year burden on patrols with reduced staff.

 - December 2nd — Sr. OEC Intro to the Program & OEC Skills checklist